Read the easy-read version.

 I have a helper who sits with me and if I'm stuck on a word she helps me.
 It makes a big difference.

-People with autism may have learning disabilities, which can affect all aspects of someone's life, from studying in school, to learning how to wash themselves or make a meal.
-As with autism, people can have different 'degrees' of learning disability, so some will be able to live fairly independently - although they may need a degree of support to achieve this - while others may require lifelong, specialist support.
-However, all people with autism can, and do, learn and develop with the right sort of support, all autistic people can be helped to live a more fulfilling life of their own choosing.
+Autistic people may have learning disabilities, which can affect all aspects of someone's life, from studying in school, to learning how to wash themselves or make a meal.
+People can have different 'degrees' of learning disability, so some will be able to live fairly independently - although they may need a degree of support to achieve this - while others may require lifelong, specialist support.
+However, all people with autism learn and develop.
+With the right sort of support, all autistic people can be helped to live a more fulfilling life of their own choosing.

 Other conditions are sometimes associated with autism.
 These may include attention deficit hyperactivity disorder (ADHD), or learning difficulties such as dyslexia and dyspraxia.Who is affected by autism?

 Autism is much more common than most people think.
-There are over half a million people in the UK with autism - that's around 1 in 100 people.
+There are around 700,000 people in the UK living with autism – that's more than 1 in 100.

-People from all nationalities and cultural, religious and social backgrounds can have autism, although it appears to affect more men than women.
-It is a lifelong condition: children with autism grow up to become adults with autism.
+People from all nationalities and cultural, religious and social backgrounds can be autistic, although it appears to affect more men than women.
+It is a lifelong condition: children with autism grow up to become autistic adults.

 Causes and cures

 What causes autism?

 The exact cause of autism is still being investigated.
-However, research suggests that a combination of factors - genetic and environmental - may account for changes in brain development.
+However, research suggests that a combination of factors – genetic and environmental – may account for differences in development.

 Autism is not caused by a person's upbringing, their social circumstances and is not the fault of the individual with the condition.

 Is there a cure?

 At present, there is no 'cure' for autism.
-However, there is a range of interventions - methods of enabling learning and development - which people may find to be helpful.
-Many of these strategies and approaches are detailed here.
+However, there is a range of interventions – methods of enabling learning and development – which people may find to be helpful.
+Find out about these strategies and approaches.